erdc/cmtb/README.md

     - netCDF4
     - pyproj
     - utm
+    - wavespectra

-    These can be installed by
+    These can be installed by either
     - pip install <package>
     - conda install <package>